newatoms/guides/the-content-guide/readme.md

 > If the title and image are the bait, then the intro is the line that reels the reader in.
 And we can all imagine how much it would suck to fish with a line that breaks every time you catch a fish, so that line needs to be strong.

-The *intro* is usually the first thing you read, and also supports a well-chosen title.
-The introdutions effectiveness in activating the reader determense wheater he or she will continue reading the articel.
-This often happens withing seconds of the readers first encounter with the introduction of the acticle.
-Remember that they were lured in with the title as a hook—a promise you made— and now they really want to know if the content is worth their precious time.
+The *intro* is usually the first thing you read, and hopefully supports a well-chosen title.
+The introduction's effectiveness in activating the reader determines whether he or she will continue reading the article.
+This often happens within seconds of the reader's first encounter with the introduction.
+Remember that they were lured in with the title as a hook—a promise you made—and now they really want to know if the content is worth their precious time.
 Showing that it is builds trust.

 **Bold** and *italic* words ensure that highlighted concepts are cleared up. *Short paragraphs* are there to make the text understandable for the reader. *Clear quotes*, then, invite the reader to keep on reading.